adedomin/CSC450-project-proposal/final/final.md

 The project is version controlled using git and is hosted on a remote repository on github[^git].
-To check out the project, it would be advised to have a git client. npm can also download the latest build of the project giving it the github link.
+To check out the project, it would be advised to have a git client. npm can also download the latest build of the project given the url in the footer;
+this is done by typing npm install url.

 [^git]: Source: https://github.com/adedomin/jcom

 ### 2.3.1.
 Libraries

 The project makes use of the following libraries.
-For a more up-to-date list, please consult the package.json file in the project which lists all the dependencies and their semver version number:
+For a more up-to-date list, please consult the package.JSON file in the project which lists all the dependencies and their semver version number:

   * pegjs - parser generator
   * lodash - utility functions for functional array and object handling.